Kristina Gicas, Ph.D., C.Psych

 Nicolás Narvaez Linares, B.Sc..

 Nicolás Francisco Narvaez Linares is a Member-at-Large of the Clinical Neuropsychology section.
-He is a Ph.D. candidate in Clinical Psychology at the University of Ottawa, specializing in Clinical Psychology and Neuropsychology with pediatric populations.
-He will be completing his residency during the 2020-2021 academic year.
+He is a Ph.D. candidate in Clinical Psychology at the University of Ottawa, and he is currently finishing his dissertation.
+He provides neuropsychological services at the Children’s Hospital of Eastern Ontario (CHEO), and services in Clinical and School Psychology at the Ottawa-Carleton District School Board (OCDSB) and private practice.
 His dissertation research looks at the risk factors and symptoms of women who have had a myocardial infarction, in addition to examining the neuropsychological, physiological, and emotional impact following a stressful task.